softprops/zoey/README.md

 }
 ```

+An instance of [Ordering](http://www.scala-lang.org/api/current/index.html#scala.math.Ordering) is defined for ZNodes is defined which accounts [sequential](http://zookeeper.apache.org/doc/r3.4.6/api/org/apache/zookeeper/CreateMode.html#EPHEMERAL_SEQUENTIAL) [names](http://zookeeper.apache.org/doc/r3.4.6/api/org/apache/zookeeper/CreateMode.html#PERSISTENT_SEQUENTIAL).
+This is useful due to the fact that getting the children of a given znode defines [no guarantees](http://zookeeper.apache.org/doc/r3.4.6/api/org/apache/zookeeper/ZooKeeper.html#getChildren(java.lang.String, boolean)) about the order in which they are returned.

 ### Getting data in

 Now that you know how to get information out of zookeeper.
 Let's look at how you get it in.